Legacy Application Stats

 CIDR List and Type

 Some applications run across large network blocks.
 For example, Microsoft Teams connects to specific network blocks for video conferencing.
-In these cases, the cidr_list and cidr_type properties will appear in the dataset.
+In these cases, the cidr_list and cidr_type attributes will appear in the dataset.
 The cidr_type will be one of the following three values:

 - dedicated